Refinitiv/Real-Time-SDK/CSharp/README.md

-# Refinitiv Real-Time SDK -  CSharp using .NET Core Edition
+# LSEG Real-Time SDK -  CSharp using .NET Core Edition
-This is the Refinitiv Real-Time SDK.
+This is the Real-Time SDK.
 This SDK encompasses these Real-Time APIs writtent to .NET Core: Enterprise Message API (EMA) and the Enterprise Transport API (ETA).

 The **Enterprise Message API (EMA)** is an ease of use, open source, OMM API.
 EMA is designed to provide clients rapid development of applications, minimizing lines of code and providing a broad range of flexibility.
 It provides flexible configuration with default values to simplify use and deployment.
 EMA is written on top of the Enterprise Transport API (ETA) utilizing the Value Added Reactor and Watchlist.

-The **Enterprise Transport API (ETA)** is an open source Refinitiv low-level Transport and OMM encoder/decoder API.
-It is used by the Refinitiv Real-Time Distribution Systems and Refinitiv Real-Time for the optimal distribution of OMM/RWF data and allows applications to achieve the highest performance, highest throughput, and lowest latency.
+The **Enterprise Transport API (ETA)** is an open source low-level Transport and OMM encoder/decoder API.
+It is used for optimal distribution of OMM/RWF data and allows applications to achieve the highest performance, highest throughput, and lowest latency.
 ETA fully supports all OMM constructs and messages.
 Applications may be written to core ETA, to ValueAdd/Reactor layer or to Watchlist layer.

-Copyright (C) 2022-2024 Refinitiv.
+Copyright (C) 2022-2024 LSEG.
 All rights reserved.

 # New In This Release

-Please refer to the CHANGELOG file in this section to see what is new in this release of Refinitiv Real-Time SDK - CSharp Edition.
+Please refer to the CHANGELOG file in this section to see what is new in this release of Real-Time SDK - CSharp Edition.
 Also in CHANGELOG is a list of features and issues fixed in this release and a history per released version.

 ### External Dependencies